awwad-hamza/Duckiebot-Ros-Bridge-Setup/README.md

-# Duckiebot ROS1 ↔ ROS2 Bridge Guide
+# Duckiebot ROS1 ↔ ROS2 Humble Bridge Guide

 This guide shows how to connect a **ROS2 Container** to a **ROS1 Duckiebot** using `ros1_bridge`.